• Disease Overview

 Diagnosis

-Hereditary lymphedema can be diagnosed thorough clinical evaluation and a variety of specialized imaging tests such as lymphoscintigraphy, ultrasound and magnetic resonance imaging (MRI).
+Primary lymphedema confined to the limbs can be diagnosed through clinical evaluation ninety percent of the time.
+For example, inability to pinch the skin on the dorsum of the foot (Stemmer sign) is fairly sensitive (92%) and specific (56%) for the condition.
+Radionuclide lymphoscintigraphy is the definitive imaging study for diagnosis of primary lymphedema.
 During lymphoscintigraphy, a radioactively labeled colloid substance (tracer) is injected through the skin (intradermally) into either the hands or feet and monitored as it is transported through the body.
 The time required for the tracer to be transported from the point of injection to the regional lymph nodes is recorded.
-In hereditary lymphedema type I, the tracer may move sluggishly or not at all from the site of injection.
+Findings suggestive of primary lymphedema include delayed transit time, dermal backflow (accumulation of tracer in the lymphatics of the skin), asymmetrical uptake in the lymph nodes, formation of collateral lymphatic channels, and pathological uptake by lymph nodes deep in the elbow or knee areas.
+In congenital-onset primary lymphedema, the tracer may not move at all from the site of injection.

 Other specialized imaging approaches include using reflected sound waves to create images (ultrasound) or magnetic field and radio waves to produce cross-sectional images (magnetic resonance imaging, MRI).
 A Doppler ultrasound can evaluate venous conditions such as varicose veins and venous blood clots.
-An MRI can detect findings characteristic of hereditary lymphedema including edema, a mass surrounded by a sac containing lymph fluid (lymphocele) and the formation of fibrous tissue (fibrosis).
-Ultrasound scanning during pregnancy may be able to identify an affected fetus if swelling of the top surface of the feet (dorsum) is visible in the second or third trimester.
+An MRI can detect findings characteristic of primary lymphedema including edema, a mass surrounded by a sac containing lymph fluid (lymphocele) and the formation of fibrous tissue (fibrosis).

-For hereditary lymphedema type I, a diagnosis can be made via clinical evaluation identifying lymphedema in the lower limbs before age one and either (1) molecular genetic testing identifying a mutation in the FLT4 gene or (2) lymphoscintigraphy showing reduced tracer movement.
-Because lymphedema can also be a part of many other conditions, genetic testing can sometimes distinguish between a diagnosis of hereditary lymphedema and other inherited disorders.
+For Milroy disease, a diagnosis can be made via clinical evaluation identifying lymphedema in the lower limbs before age one and either (1) molecular genetic testing identifying a disease-causing variant in the FLT4 gene or (2) lymphoscintigraphy showing reduced tracer movement.
+Because lymphedema can also be a part of many other conditions and may be the first symptom to appear, genetic testing can sometimes distinguish between a diagnosis of primary lymphedema and other inherited disorders.

 • < Previous section